-- 1) After school detention will take place on Tuesdays and Thursdays after school.
-Detention begins promptly at 3:00PM.
+- 1. After school detention begins promptly at 2:50 p.m.
 If you choose to be late for detention, you will not be admitted to detention.
-In that case, it will be treated as a no-show for detention, which will result in your time doubling or other disciplinary action. - 2) Detention ends at 3:30PM.
-Please make sure that you have made transportation arrangements prior to the day of your detention. - 3) You are responsible for bringing work to detention.
-You will be allowed to do homework or read a book.
-The book can be either a textbook, a library book or a paperback of your own.
+In that case, it will be treated as a no-show for detention, which will result in your time doubling or other disciplinary action. - 2.
+Detention ends at 3:25 p.m.
+Please make sure that you have made transportation arrangements prior to the day of your detention. - 3.
+You are responsible for bringing work to detention.
+Acceptable things to do during detention are homework or read a book.
+The book can be a textbook, a library book or a paperback of your own.
 Reading material must be appropriate.
-Magazines are not allowed. - 4) An unsuccessful detention due to unacceptable behavior will result in your detention time doubling or other disciplinary action. - 5) It is your responsibility to remember where after school detention is being held.
+Magazines are not allowed. - 4.
+An unsuccessful detention due to unacceptable behavior will result in your detention time doubling or other disciplinary action. - 5.
+It is your responsibility to remember where after school detention is being held.